mkumar73/beckernick.github.io/_posts/2016-10-17-neural-network-scratch.markdown

 With the basic architecture defined, I can start initializing my weights and biases.

 ## Weights and Biases
-Since the network is all about matrix multiplication, I need the array shapes to allow for matrix multiplication.
+A neural network is all about matrix multiplication, so I need the array shapes to line-up correctly for matrix multiplication.
 I'll first define variables to represent the number of hidden nodes, the number of features, and the number of output labels.
 The number of hidden nodes is a hyperparameter I could tune with cross-validation, but for a dataset as simple as mine it won't matter that much.

 ```python